 "The customer might be articulating what everybody else is thinking," he adds.
 "If they're expecting a delivery from you tomorrow and you can't achieve that, maybe your delivery schedules are inadequate and there's a gap in your offer."

 Listening to customers is an important way to keep up with the market and stay a step ahead of the competition.
 But customers are not always right, and some might be trying to get more than you can reasonably provide.
+Spurred on by the fear small businesses have of negative feedback, some customers will try to hold businesses ransom by threatening to post a bad online review in order to get compensation, money off or vouchers.

 "If you have done everything you can to please the customer and they are still not satisfied, then you need to decide whether you want them as a customer or not," Shaw says.